Skyleen77/ReactAuth0Starter/README.md

-# Next and Auth0 starter
+# React and Auth0 starter

 ## Installation